Glossary of Business Insurance Terms

 If you pay your premium before the grace period runs out, your insurance protection will remain active.
 This means if an insurable event happens at your business, your insurance will still provide the benefits you need to resolve the problem.

-For example, if you forget to pay for your general liability insurance, you will have the amount of time specified in your grace period to make your payment after its due date.
+For example, if you forget to pay for your general liability insurance, you'll have the amount of time specified in your grace period to make your payment after its due date.
 If a customer slips and falls in your store during the grace period but before you pay, you’ll still be covered.

 What happens if you fail to pay your premium during the grace period?